Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

 While traveling waves appear to represent time-periodic flows on a domain with periodic boundary conditions, they become equilibria in a co-moving reference frame, i.e., they correspond to relative equilibria.
 Absolute equilibria discussed in the previous section correspond to the special case of the co-moving frame having a zero velocity.
 Since the velocity of a generic co-moving frame is quite unlikely to vanish, equilibria are expected to be far less common than traveling waves, which explains why time-independent large-scale flows are so rarely observed in the DNS of turbulence.

-Traveling waves and equilibria of the Navier-Stokes equation are distinct and the velocity of the co-moving frame for traveling waves can only take discrete values \citep{chandler2013,lucas2014}.
+Traveling waves and equilibria of the Navier-Stokes equation are distinct and the velocity of the co-moving frame for traveling waves can only take discrete values \citep{chandler2013,lucas2014,lucas2015}.
 In contrast, traveling waves and equilibria of the Euler equation are connected, and the velocity of the co-moving frame can take a continuum of values.
-This is illustrated in \autoref{f:TwtoEq}, which describes a continuous family of traveling wave solutions obtained with the help of homotopy between an equilibrium shown in panel (a) and a traveling wave shown in panel (b).
-While the corresponding vorticity fields for these two solutions appear extremely similar, they are slightly different.
+This is illustrated in \autoref{f:TwtoEq}, which describes a continuous family of traveling wave solutions obtained with the help of homotopy between an equilibrium shown in panel (a){\ , which belongs to the family shown in \autoref{f:eqfam1},} and a traveling wave shown in panel (b). {\ The initial condition for the travelling wave was generated by shifting one of the vortices.
+Specifically, the vorticity field was updated according to $\omega\to\omega+\varepsilon{\bf n}\cdot\nabla\omega$ in the regions with $\omega>0$, where $\varepsilon\ll2\pi$ and ${\bf n}=(1,-1)$, followed by spectral smoothing, and then integrating the flow in time until visible transients disappeared.} While the corresponding vorticity fields for these two solutions appear extremely similar, they are slightly different.
 Their difference is described by the marginal mode associated with this continuous family which is shown in panel (c) and represents a relative displacement of the two vortices.
 Just like arrays of point vortices, equilibrium arrangements of extended vortices require high symmetry balancing advection flows generated by actual or virtual neighbors.
 When the symmetry of a vortex array is broken, advection causes an overall drift in the pattern.
 As shown in panel (d), the drift velocity $v$ increases with the degree of asymmetry quantified by the normalized state space distance

 from the equilibrium ${\bf u}_0$.